Albert Halper: Life

 Albert Halper was born on a kitchen table on the west side of Chicago on August 3, 1904, the son of Lithuanian immigrants from Vilna.
 His father, Isaac, owned a series of tiny grocery stores; his mother, Rebecca, stayed at home, raising their six children.
-After graduating Marshall High School, young Albert worked in a factory, warehouse, and post office, all the time committed to becoming a writer. the death of his mother in 1928 eliminated his sole reason for remaining in Chicago, and when offered a promotion at the post office, he quit the next day and soon left for New York.
+After graduating Marshall High School, young Albert worked in a factory, warehouse, and post office, all the time committed to becoming a writer.
+The death of his mother in 1928 eliminated his sole reason for remaining in Chicago, and when offered a promotion at the post office, he quit the next day and soon left for New York.

-In New York, he became a protégé of Elliot E. Cohen, the brilliant editor of the Menorah Journal, and began to publish in the American Mercury, Dial, and other prominent literary magazines.
+In New York, he became a protégé of Elliot E. Cohen, the brilliant editor of the Menorah Journal, and began to publish in The American Mercury, The Dial, and other prominent literary magazines.
 His first novel, Union Square (1933), traces the lives of Depression era New Yorkers living in that neighborhood, and was a best seller and a Literary Guild selection.
 The Foundry (1934), a novel of factory life, also was widely praised.
 Considered one of the most promising writers to appear during the Depression, he was awarded a residency at the Yaddo writers colony and a Guggenheim fellowship.
 With the end of the Depression, Halper found the "Depression writer" label an obstacle, and though he continued to produce, he was unable to regain the prominence he had earlier experienced.
 Many of these later efforts, however, are of high quality, especially his collection of short stories, The Golden Watch (1953), and his memoir, Good-bye, Union Square (1970).